TomFrederik/lucent/docs/source/tutorials/first_steps.rst

 Let's say you want to generate many visualizations at once, either for different settings and the same objective or different objectives.

-The way Lucent handles this is a bit unintuitive at the beginning.
+The way Lucent handles this is a bit unintuitive in the beginning.

 In essence, you can specify for each objective function which batch dimension it should pay attention to.
 By default, an objective is applied to the full batch of images, but you can also pass a ``batch`` parameter to specify which element of the batch it should be applied to.